jonnyeom/symfony-codespaces/README.md

 5. Example setup in the CodeSpaces
 ```
-symfony new my_project --version="6.3.*" --webapp
+symfony new symfony --webapp
 ```
-Then `cd new_project` and `symfony server:start` - now you can access you symfony instance and start developing.
+Then `cd symfony` and `symfony serve` - now you can access you symfony instance and start developing.

 ### CodeSpaces Profiler
 To display the symfony profiler (very useful), in your symfony project, go to `config/packages/framework.yaml` and add the following under `framework`: